whoan/tst/readme.md

 ## TODO

-- Make the url to retrieve the datasets from, configurable
+- Add an option to the command to allow specifying the dataset to use, instead of "touching" the source files.

 ## License